-BIOL 205 New Zealand Ecosystems

-In this field-based ecology course students nor only explore New Zealand's fascinating terrestrial and near-shore marine ecosystems, they also undertake a terrestrial ecosystems research project.
+BIOL 205 New Zealand Ecosystems In this field-based ecology course students nor only explore New Zealand's fascinating terrestrial and near-shore marine ecosystems, they also undertake a terrestrial ecosystems research project.
 In addition to studying New Zealand ecosystems this course is also designed to help students scientifically apprehend a broad understanding of global environmental issues.
-(IS Creation: Lab Science, Biology major/minor, or general elective).
+(IS Lab Creation: Science.
+Biology major/minor, general elective). or

-ENGL 307 Environmental Literature

-This course introduces students to the landscape of environmental literature, both past and present, providing a solid grounding in the field.
+ENGL 307 Environmental Literature This course introduces students to the landscape of environmental literature, both past and present, providing a solid grounding in the field.
 Through key readings, discussions, and reflections of various environmental literature forms including short story, essay, and poetry, students consider what makes literature "environmental" and why this field of literature was and is so important in shaping an earthy faith, and worldview.
 (ENGL credit for major/minor or general elective).

-INCL 305 Introduction to Sustainable Community Development

-This course explores how knowledge of ecological systems, globalization, political economy, and the biblical worldview come together in the pursuit of development that is community-minded, just, and ecologically sustainable.
-Through readings, lectures and fieldtrips, students study complex issues in sustainable development such as the nexus of poverty, the environment, and justice, and the many practical challenges associated with sustainable community development.
-(Major/minor credit for Sociology, INCL elective or optional elective for Development Concentration, or general elective).
+INCL 305 Introduction Sustainable Community Development to This course explores how knowledge of ecological systems, globalization, political economy, and the biblical worldview come together in the pursuit of development that is community-minded, just, and ecologically sustainable.
+Through readings, lectures and fieldtrips, students study complex issues in sustainable development such as the nexus of poverty, the environment, and